UniversalDevicesInc-PG3/udi-poly-Airthings-Consumer/README.md

 - Time
   - driver: GV2
   - The time of device measurment, epoch value which is not currently useful in the ISY except to watch it change
+- Seconds Since Update
+  - driver: GV5
+  - Number of seconds since the device reported.
+This is based on the timestamp returned by the Airthings API in relation to the time on the local machine.
 - VOC
   - driver: GV4
   - The VOC measurement https://www.airthings.com/what-is-voc